Patient travel for foreign citizens

 Primarily, you should arrange your own travel and apply for compensation of travel expenses afterwards.
-You may apply for compensation of travel expenses electronically or via the paper-based travel expenses form.
+You may apply for compensation of travel expenses electronically or via the paper-based travel expenses form (in Norwegian).

-The paper-based travel expenses form is available for download from helsenorge.no or can be obtained from your treatment center.
+The paper-based travel expenses form is available for download from Helsenorge or can be obtained from your treatment center.

 Postboks 2533 Kjørbekk